Protest and Democratic Quality

 ProDem is an interdisciplinary project funded by the Volkswagen Stiftung.
 It aims to comparatively assess the medium- and long-term effects of the triple interaction between citizens, social movements and movement parties on European countries.
 We want to explain how social movements and movement parties together with a realignment of citizens’ values and attitudes have affected democratic quality in Denmark, Germany, Hungary, Italy, Romania, and the UK.
 We approach democratic quality from a citizens’ perspective as the acquisition of political, civil, and social citizenship rights through democratic institutions and processes.

-The project will develop new, timely insights by combining concepts from social movement studies, political behaviour and party politics, political culture, critical theory, media studies and policy analysis.
-It will use an original cross-national multi-method research design bridging qualitative and quantitative approaches with computational, set-theoretic and critical methods to map contextual conditions, cross-national, cross-issue and social network patterns that can enhance democratic quality.
-ProDem will generate and disseminate policy recommendations that can inform public deliberations and propose evidence-based institutional responses to the socio-economic, cultural and ultimately democratic political integration of citizens, social movements and movement parties.
+The project develops new, timely insights by combining concepts from social movement studies, political behaviour and party politics, political culture, critical theory, media studies and policy analysis.
+It uses an original cross-national multi-method research design bridging qualitative and quantitative approaches with computational, set-theoretic and critical methods to map contextual conditions, cross-national, cross-issue and social network patterns that can enhance democratic quality.
+ProDem generates and disseminates policy recommendations that can inform public deliberations and propose evidence-based institutional responses to the socio-economic, cultural and ultimately democratic political integration of citizens, social movements and movement parties.